matoy/AzureReservedInstanceUsageCheck/README.md

 ## Monitoring integration
 From there, you just have to call your function's URL from your monitoring system.

-You can find a script example in monitoring-script-example folder which makes a GET request, outputs the result and looks for "CRITICAL" or "WARNING" in the text and use the right exit code accordingly.
+You can find a script example in 'monitoring-script-example' folder which makes a GET request, outputs the result, looks for "CRITICAL" or "WARNING" in the text and use the right exit code accordingly.

 Calling the function once a day should be enough since information given by the Azure API are on a daily basis.